 attribute; andinnerHTML

-replaces the contents of an element with new
+replaces the content of an element with new

 HTML.We’ll implement simplified versions of these APIs.The simplifications will be